HammadRashid1997/Fertilize-Ai/README.md

 # Fertilize-Ai

-This repository is about writing automation scripts for the website fertilize.ai using cypress.
+This repository is about writing automation scripts for the website www.fertilize.ai/ using cypress.